di-unipi-socc/socc-website/content/authors/jacopo-massa/_index.md

   url: https://www.isti.cnr.it/en/

 # Short bio (displayed in user profile at end of posts)
-bio: PhD student in Computer Science @ University of Pisa and CNR-ISTI, Italy.
+bio: PhD candidate in Computer Science @ University of Pisa and CNR-ISTI, Italy.

 # Interests to show in About widget
 interests: